How to Play Blu-ray Movies on Apple TV (1st, 2nd, 3rd, 4th)

 (2) MP4 Video > Change > Device > Apple > Apple TV

-Next, you could press the pen icon on the upper right corner of the selected format to configure the codec packs of video and audio to meet your need such as video codec, resolution (1080p is recommended), audio track, sample rate, bitrate, etc. in the Profile Settings panel.
-Generally, the default settings should work just as well.
+Next, you could press the pen icon on the upper right corner of the selected format to configure the settings of video & audio to meet your need such as video codec, resolution (1080p is recommended), audio track, sample rate, bitrate, etc. Generally, the default settings should work just as well.

-Besides, another feature this utility offers is the Edit option on the far right of each title.
-With it, you can improve the resultant footage manually.
-Brightness, Contrast, Saturation, Trim, Image & Text Watermark – everything to help the beginner create a professional-looking result.
+In addition, another feature this utility offers is the Edit option on the far right of each title.
+With it, you can do some basic editing to enhance the output file.
+Brightness, Contrast, Saturation, Crop, Merge, Trim, Image & Text Watermark are all supported.

-Step 3: Rip and convert the Blu-ray to target video for playback on Apple TV
+Step 3: Start converting the Blu-ray to target video for playback on Apple TV

-Once the conversion complete, simply drag your new created HD MOV/MP4 video files from its storage location and drop onto iTunes Library and then stream to Apple TV.
+Once the conversion complete, simply drag your new created HD MOV/MP4 video files from the folder you specified earlier and drop onto iTunes Library and then stream to Apple TV.

 It's literally as simple as ripping and converting your Blu-ray movies to Apple TV readable format with a few clicks of your mouse.
-Beside, this comprehensive guide can be applied to ripping and conveting Blu-ray footages to iPad as well and the process is basically the same.
+This comprehensive guide can be also applied to converting Blu-ray footages to iPad or other multimedia devices and the process is basically the same.
 Just give it a shot.